TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Finally, we return to `Burp Suite` and click on Forward until see the request containing the `password` field:
+Finally, we return to `Burp Suite` and click on Forward until we see the request containing the `password` field:

 <br />